Preliminary Single Subject Teaching Credential Program

 An advanced strategies methods course designed to integrate the theories underlying the pedagogical practices in the California classroom.
 Teacher candidates focus on advanced planning and teaching strategies for their specific content areas, and design and implement varied plans to assess students performance.
 Students learn to teach and reflect on curriculum-based subject matter content in relation to foundational knowledge.

-EDTP 560 Student Teaching in the Secondary Classroom (9 units)
+EDTP 560 Clinical Practice in the Secondary Classroom (9 units)

 Semester-long assignment in an secondary school with a diverse student population.
 Development of classroom management and teaching strategies that foster academic achievement in all content areas for all students.
 Supervision by cooperating teacher(s) and university supervisor while working with individuals, small groups, and the entire class.
 Placement concludes with four weeks of full-time instruction.
 Concurrent with enrollment in EDTP 535.
 Attendance at weekly seminar required.
 Prerequisite: Completion of Benchmark C. (graded P/NC only)

 - Completed Application Form